aabccd021/tiny-cookie-session/README.md

 After a cookie is stolen and the token is rotated twice, either the attacker or the legitimate user will have an outdated token.
 When this outdated token is used, we will detect this as session forking and log out both parties.
 We log out both parties because we cannot determine which party used the invalid token.

 It doesn't have to be the actual outdated token to be detected as session forking.
 As long as it's paired with a valid session id, any token value, even ones that were never issued, will be detected as session forking.
 This means theoretically, if the attacker can guess a valid session id, they can use any random token value to log out the legitimate user.
 But practically this is not a concern because we use 256 bits of entropy for session id generation, making it unguessable.

 ### If the attacker steals an old cookie

-If the attacker steals a cookie, and the user has already rotated the token twice since then, when the attacker uses the cookie, both parties will be logged out.
+If the attacker steals a cookie and the user has already rotated the token twice since then, both parties will be logged out when the attacker uses the cookie.
 In this case, no harm is done to the legitimate user, except the user will be logged out unexpectedly.

 ### If the attacker steals a recent cookie

-If the attacker steals a cookie, and the user has not rotated the token twice since then, the attacker can use the cookie.
+If the attacker steals a cookie, and the user has not rotated the token twice since then, the attacker can use the cookie until this library detects it as session forking.

 For this library to detect session forking, two conditions must be met after the cookie is stolen: